 Miscellaneous taxes in Switzerland

 In addition to individual and corporate income tax and tax on wealth or equity, you may be interested to know of the other taxes in Switzerland.
 The most important of these is the value-added tax (VAT), which is by far the lowest rate anywhere in Europe.

 Swiss VAT or value-added tax

-The value added tax (VAT; Mehrwertsteuer / Taxe sur la valeur ajoutée / Tassa sul valore aggiunto) is one of the Confederation’s principal sources of funding.
+The value added tax (VAT: Mehrwertsteuer in German, Taxe sur la valeur ajoutée in French, Tassa sul valore aggiunto in Italian) is one of the Confederation’s principal sources of funding.
 It is a general consumption tax levied at a rate of 7.7% on most commercial exchanges of goods and services.
-Certain exchanges, including those of foodstuff, drugs, books and newspapers, are subject to a reduced VAT of 2.5%.
+Certain exchanges, including those of foodstuffs, drugs, books, and newspapers, are subject to a reduced VAT of 2.5%.